larscwallin/ExtractElements/README.md

 ExtractElements
 ===============

-larscwallin.inx.extractelements version 0.1 extracts all selected SVG Elements to file and/or displayed as a string in the Inkscape GUI.
+larscwallin.inx.extractelements version 0.* extracts all selected SVG Elements to file and/or displayed as a string in the Inkscape GUI.

+UPDATE 131008
+* Added optional JavaScript which enables you to add parameters to your <object data=""> url.
+These params lets you style your SVG elements on the fly.
+At the moment only hex color values are valid to keep things safe.

+Examples:

+Color the myelementid dark red

+some-svg.svg?id=myelementid&fill=#990000

+If no id param is supplied the style rules are applied to the SVG root.
+Below the elements are colored dark red with a black stroke.

+some-svg.svg?fill=#990000&stroke=#000000

 UPDATE 130801
 * Made some fixes to the SVG output to make it cross browser friendly.
 Fixes include the addition of the "preserveAspectRatio" attribute to the SVG tag.